Table of contents

 :

 Not all redirects can be solved however, as some might be contextual.
-The links to our dashboard for example might redirect you to log in, and otherwise to the main account overview.
+The links to our dashboard gets a 302 because it either redirects you to log in or forwards you to your account overview:

 Other issues with links